Turbulent scaling law in Ogata K\=orin's Red and White Plum Blossoms: Concluding discussion

 \subsection{Robustness of the scaling}

 Is the quantitative agreement between the stylized artwork and the natural phenomenon real or not?
-Of course, it can be just an artifact of the image processing, the photographic lighting or other factors, which are not related to the painting itself.
+Of course, it can be an artifact in the process of making an electronic image such as the image processing, the photographic lighting and so forth, which are not related to the painting itself.
 To address this issue, we take two other JPG images of \textit{Red and White Plum Blossoms}, which are supposedly independent from the one shown in Fig.~\ref{f:pic}.
+Here we limit ourselves to the river regions where the number of data points are relatively large.
 We analyze them in exactly the same manner.

 One of the images is the one on the web site of the MOA museum of art\cite{MOAjpg} and the other one is on the Japanese Wikipedia on \textit{Red and White Plum Blossoms}\cite{JAWjpg}.
 We call the former MOA image and the latter JAW image.
 We then call the image shown in Fig.~\ref{f:pic} GAC image.
 The number of pixels of the MOA and JAW images are smaller than the GAC image ($1500\times658$ for the MOA image and $2077\times 925$ for the JAW image).
 Consequently, the scaling laws in the MOA and JAW images are less clear than what we observed in the GAC image.
 For the spectra in the regions equivalent to C1 and C2, the MOA and JAW images are consistent with the GAC image (here we take approximately the same regions for each image).
 For the structure functions in the region S1, the MOA image is not consistent with the GAC image, while the JAW image is consistent.
 In the region S2, only the 2nd-order structure functions of the MOA and JAW images are consistent with that of the GAC image.
 The 4th- and 6th-order structure functions in S2 of the MOA and JAW images are not consistent with that of the GAC image.
 The inconsistent structure functions are nearly $r$-independent except for the smallest few pixels, suggesting that the luminance have sharp spikes which are much higher than the background in the MOA and JAW images.
 Indeed, in the regions we observe the inconsistency, such spikes are found in the MOA and JAW images.
 The GAC image does not have comparable spikes.